spenceriam/quickmirror/README.md

 - ✅ Complete error handling for all scenarios
 - ✅ Resource cleanup on window close/hide
 - ✅ Frontend builds successfully for distribution
-- ✅ MSI bundler configured (pending VS Build Tools)
+- ✅ NSIS installer for multiple architectures configured
+- ✅ GitHub Actions CI/CD for automated releases

 ---